digmore/pypushed/README.rst

 Usage
 -----

-Currently only the push functionality and some of the OAuth is implemented here.
+Currently only the push functionality and some of the OAuth2 is implemented here.

 Basic usage
 .. code-block:: python